RadoslavGeorgiev/ultimate-fields/readme.txt

 With Ultimate Fields you can easily create fields in the admin.
 Those fields can be displayed when you are editing a post or page (any post type actually) or in an options page (ex.
 Theme Options) anywhere in the admin.

+Please visit [https://www.ultimate-fields.com/](https://www.ultimate-fields.com/) for more details.

 = Features =
 * Easy to use.
-* Many types of fields.
+* Various field types (listed below)
-* Post Meta containers which display fields on post edit screens.
-* Post Meta containers can only be shown when a specific criteria is met.
-Criteria may include: Post Type, Specific Category (for posts), Specific custom taxonomy tags, Specific Templates and Specific hierarchy levels.
-* Options Page containers which display options wherever needed.
-You can specify if you want the page to appear in the main menu or as a sub-page in the Appearance, Tools and Settings menu.
-Custom icons are also supported.
-* Both Post meta and Options Pages support tabs.
+* Support for Post Type and Options Page as locations for fields.
+All locations have advanced placement rules, in order to only show them when needed.
+* WYSIWYG Field Creation
+* Focused on developers: A clean object-oriented API allows you to cleanly define all of your fields through code.
+* Perfected tabs, alignment and styles
+* Import, Export and in-theme JSON Synchronization
+* JavaScript-based interface
+* Unlimited field nesting with the Repeater and Complex fields
+* Conditional Logic between fields in the same container (and ones on upper levels)
+* REST API Support
+* Admin Columns
+* Integration with WordPress SEO for automatic field content ratings
-* Properly styled: Ultimate Fields follows WordPress' built in styles as much as possible and provides a seamless experience.
+* Clean styles: Ultimate Fields follows WordPress' built in styles as much as possible and provides a seamless experience.
 It's even fully responsive.
-* PHP and JSON Exports: You can export your fields to PHP and embed them in your theme or plugin.
-* Output settings: You can change the way each field's value is displayed and then just call get_value( 'field_name' ), without any additional processing.
+* Full-featured interface for data loading

 = Fields =
-* Heading Field
-* Text Field
+* Text
-* Textarea Field
+* Textarea
-* Select Field
+* WYSIWYG Editor
-* Select Page Field
+* Password
-* Radio Field
+* Number
-* Checkbox Field
+* Checkbox
+* Select
-* Checkbox Set Field
+* Multiselect
+* Image-Select (a visual select)
-* File Field
+* File
+* Image
+* WP Object (for selection of an object among posts, terms and users)
+* WP Objects (for multiple objects)
+* Link
+* Section
+* Tab
+* Complex
-* Select Term Field
+* Repeater
-* Rich Text Editor (TinyMCE) Field

 = Repeaters =
 Repeaters can be used to add repeatable groups of fields.
 You can combine a text and a file field into a Slide group and allow the user to add as many slides as he needs.
 The value is saved in a single field!